Alpha 2-antiplasmin: Clinical significance

-Very few cases (<20) of A2AP deficiency have been described.
+Very few cases (<20) of alpha-2-antiplasmin deficiency have been described.
 As plasmin degrades blood clots, impaired inhibition of plasmin leads to a bleeding tendency, which was severe in the cases reported.

 In liver cirrhosis, there is decreased production of alpha 2-antiplasmin, leading to decreased inactivation of plasmin and an increase in fibrinolysis.
-This is associated with an increase risk of bleeding in liver disease.
+This is associated with an increased risk of bleeding in liver disease.
+It has been suggested, however, that the observed decreases in alpha 2-antiplasmin levels are due to a chronic state of disseminated intravascular coagulation in cirrhosis rather than defective protein synthesis.